 Person shot in Greensboro, taken to hospital, police say

+Officers found a shooting victim in the area of Tuscaloosa Street and Willow Road.

+They say the shooting happened on the 1100 block of Julien Street.

-The victim was taken to the hospital and is reportedly in stable condition.
+The victim was taken to the hospital with serious injuries, the release says.

 The investigation is ongoing.